TheNewNormal/kube-solo-osx/README.md

 ![k8s-solo](k8s-singlenode.png)

-Zero to Kubernetes development environment
+Zero to Kubernetes development environment setup under two minutes
 ---------------

 **Kube-Solo for macOS** is `status bar App` which allows in an easy way to control and bootstrap Kubernetes cluster on a standalone [CoreOS](https://coreos.com) VM machine.